coderefinery/research-software-engineering/content/testing.md

 **If you have nothing yet**:
 - Start with an end-to-end test.
 - Describe in words how *you* check whether the code still works.
-- Translate the words into a script.
+- Translate the words into a script (any language).
 - Run the script automatically on every code change.

 **If you want to start with unit-testing**: